 We have access to a library of successful graduate student grant proposals which are available for in-office use with advance request (hard copies only).

 We also recommend the following resources:

 Writing Fellowship and Grant Proposals: A Guide for Graduate Students

 This 1994 GGC publication includes winning applications for grants from AAUW, Luce/ACLS, Charlotte Newcombe, Ford Foundation, Fulbright, IREX, Javits, NSF, and SSRC.
 They are not the most current examples, but all were funded by the various agencies.
 The book may be reviewed in the GGC office and, for especially trustworthy sorts, checked out for a few days.

-Tom Blackburn and Jossey-Bass offer links to a selection of funded science proposals (again, most not at the graduate student level, but still useful) in connection with the 2003 book Getting Science Grants.
+John Wiley & Sons offer links to a selection of funded science proposals (again, most not at the graduate student level, but still useful) in connection with Thomas Blackurn’s book Getting Science Grants (Jossey-Bass, 2003).

 If you have a successful grant proposal you’d like to share with us (which can be posted anonymously and with IU password protection), please let us know!